jpodwys/cache-service/README.md

 Every cache module, regardless of the type of cache its wrapping, accepts a `cacheModuleConfig` in its constructor.
 While the properties accepted by a given cache module's `cacheModuleConfig` may vary, the properties listed below should always be available in all cache modules.
 If you need to know what unique `cacheModuleConfig` properties a specific cache module accepts, visit that cache module's documentation.

+## type

+An arbitrary identifier you can assign so you know which cache is responsible for logs and errors.

+* type: string
+* default: the name of the cache type ('redis' or 'node-cache' etc.)

 ## defaultExpiration

 The expiration to include when executing cache set commands.
 Can be overridden via `.set()`'s optional expiraiton param.